Building a pipeline with innovative medicines at the core

-Our global cardiovascular outcomes trial (CVOT), called CLEAR (Cholesterol Lowering via Bempedoic acid, an ACL-Inhibiting Regimen) Outcomes, is a first-of-its-kind, landmark CVOT in patients with statin intolerance to determine the effect of bempedoic acid on cardiovascular morbidity and mortality.
+Our global cardiovascular outcomes trial (CVOT), called CLEAR (Cholesterol Lowering via Bempedoic acid, an ACL-Inhibiting Regimen) Outcomes, is a first-of-its-kind, landmark CVOT in patients with statin intolerance to determine the effect of of bempedoic acid on the MACE-4 composite endpoint.

 CLEAR Outcomes is a Phase 3, event-driven, randomized, multicenter, double-blind, placebo-controlled trial designed to evaluate whether treatment with bempedoic acid reduces the risk of cardiovascular events.
 The primary endpoint of the study is the effect of bempedoic acid on four-component major adverse cardiovascular events (MACE).
 The study enrolled more than 14,000 patients at over 1,200 sites in 32 countries.1-3